2005 Indianapolis 500: Box score

-Race leaders
+Race statistics

 7 drivers led the race, with a total of 27 lead changes.

 Aftermath

 The massive media attention going into the race delivered a high television rating, and brought the IndyCar Series back into the limelight after several slumping years.
 Dan Wheldon rode the wave of success to six total victories in 2005, and clinched the 2005 IndyCar Series championship.

 Danica Patrick, however, emerged from the race as the biggest star.
 She was interviewed on Good Morning America the morning after the race, and appeared on the cover of Sports Illustrated.
 Patrick became a household name nearly overnight, and became a "watercooler" topic.

 2 weeks after the race, other drivers in the series started to embrace and make light of the attention.
 Race winner Dan Wheldon wore a t shirt stating "I actually 'won' the Indy 500."
 Buddy Rice, the 2004 Indy 500 winner sported a shirt saying "Danica's teammate," while Vítor Meira, who finished 2nd wore a shirt with "Danica's other teammate."